CsarNarciso/Chat-Web/README.md

 - Text messages sending functionality.
 - Delete or see actual conversations data (as how many messages without read user has).

-Why I migrated the project?
--
-I found that the main framework had major problems due to lack of scalability (based on microservices architecture).
 ## How to Build this Project

 ## Tests

+## Why I migrated the project?
+I found that the whole system had major problems due to lack of scalability, also, code was not easy to read/maintain following this way because I plan to add more features later.
+Now you can see this application repository [here](https://github.com/CsarNarciso/Chat-Web)

 ## Contact Me
 * [LinkedIn](https://www.linkedin.com/in/cesar-pozol-narciso-b48727180/)